-- 1.1 AECOM Infrastructure and Environment Ltd (AECOM) were commissioned by EP SHB Ltd (the Applicant) to prepare an Outline Surface Water Drainage Strategy for the Proposed Development of the South Humber Bank Energy Centre (SHBEC). - 1.2 The Proposed Development is for the construction and operation of a new energy from waste (EfW) (refuse derived fuel (RDF)) fired power plant.
-The Proposed Development Site (the Site) is located adjacent to the South Humber Bank Power Station (SHBPS) off South Marsh Road, Stallingborough in North East Lincolnshire centred at Ordnance Survey National Grid Reference (OSNGR) 523019, 413263 (see Figure 1). - 1.3 The Proposed Development will occupy land which is currently undeveloped and therefore an increase of impermeable area will increase the rate and volume of surface water runoff (without mitigation).
-The Main Development Area of the Site is approximately 7 ha (see Figure 1). - 1.4 The aim of this report is to provide an Outline Drainage Strategy for surface water runoff that is appropriate to the nature and scale of the Proposed Development, which will meet the necessary requirements of current planning guidance (refer to Section 1.0), and which will be sufficient to support the planning application.
-In order to meet this aim, the following was undertaken with regard to the Proposed Development: - consultation with and obtaining data from North East Lincolnshire Council (NELC); - consultation with and obtaining data from the Environment Agency (EA); - review of publicly available data to determine the existing drainage infrastructure and its relation to the local Ordinary Watercourses, (including those under the jurisdiction of North East Lindsey Internal Drainage Board (NELIDB)), Main Rivers and the Humber Estuary; and - review of the Proposed Development design in light of the identified flood risks and identification of measures, where necessary, that would manage any residual flood risk to the Site to acceptable levels.
+- 1.1 AECOM Infrastructure and Environment Ltd (AECOM) were commissioned by EP Waste Management Ltd ('the Applicant') to prepare an Outline Surface Water Drainage Strategy for the Proposed Development of the South Humber Bank Energy Centre (SHBEC). - 1.2 The Proposed Development is for the construction and operation of a new up to 95 MW energy from waste power station.
+The Proposed Development Site ('the Site') is located adjacent to the South Humber Bank Power Station (SHBPS) off South Marsh Road, Stallingborough in North East Lincolnshire centred at Ordnance Survey National Grid Reference (OS NGR) 523019, 413263 (see Figure 1). - 1.3 The Proposed Development will occupy land which is currently undeveloped and therefore an increase of impermeable area will increase the rate and volume of surface water runoff (without mitigation).
+The Main Development Area of the Site is approximately 7 ha (see Figure 1). - 1.4 The aim of this report is to provide an Outline Drainage Strategy for surface water runoff that is appropriate to the nature and scale of the Proposed Development, which will meet the necessary requirements of current planning guidance (refer to Section 2.0), and which will be sufficient to inform the Flood Risk Assessment (Preliminary Environmental Information (PEI) Report Appendix 14A, Volume III) and the development consent application.
+In order to meet this aim, the following was undertaken with regard to the Proposed Development: - consultation with and obtaining data from North East Lincolnshire Council (NELC); - consultation with and obtaining data from the Environment Agency (EA); - review of publicly available data to determine the existing drainage infrastructure and its relation to the local Ordinary Watercourses (including those under the jurisdiction of North East Lindsey Internal Drainage Board (NELIDB)), Main Rivers and the Humber Estuary; and - review of the Proposed Development design in light of the identified flood risks and identification of measures, where necessary, that would manage any residual flood risk to the Site to acceptable levels.